Subdomain & custom domain

 Custom domainA branded address on your own website, pointed to OmniLab by your IT or web team.https://experience.example.comFinal branded launch, embedding under your own site domain

-Move through three stages:
+Move through two stages:

-3. Add a branded custom domain when ready — switch to your own domain once the rollout is stable and your branding is confirmed.
+2. Add a branded custom domain when ready — switch to your own domain once the rollout is stable and your branding is confirmed.

 How OmniLab chooses the main public base URL